 Join Shelly Prosko, PT, C-IAYT, CPI, physical therapist and yoga therapist, for this onsite 20 hour weekend yoga therapy course focusing on pelvic floor health that offers a combination of inspiring, empowering, educational and valuable theory and practice.
 This course explores the evidence surrounding the biopsychosocial factors that influence pelvic floor function and integrates this evidence with yoga practices and philosophy that can be safely and effectively used to address and maintain optimal pelvic floor health in both men and women in an accessible way.Find out more »

 Save the Date!
-EDMONTON, AB Pain Care Yoga Part 2 Nov 6 -8, 2020 Pain Care Yoga Part 2 (also known as "Overcome Pain Gentle Yoga") is a 3-day workshop for healthcare and yoga professionals who are interested in ongoing learning about pain, current pain science, and experiencing how yoga can help.
-This is Part 2 of the 3 part Pain Care Yoga Certification Course that is an Approved Professional Development program for continuing education through the International Association of…Find out more »
+EDMONTON, AB Pain Care Yoga Part 2 Nov 6 -8, 2020 Pain Care Yoga Part 2 (also known as "Overcome Pain Gentle Yoga") is a 3-day workshop for healthcare and yoga professionals who are interested in ongoing learning about pain, current pain science, and learning and experiencing how yoga and contemplative practices can help people in pain and be an effective, valuable and evidence-informed part of pain care.
+This is Part 2 of the 3 part Pain…Find out more »

 Yoga Therapy: An Evidence-Informed Integrative Approach to Help People Enhance Pelvic Floor Health Ottawa, ON Your pelvic floor plays an important role not only in bladder, bowel, reproduction and sexual function, but also in hip function, breathing, core strategies, standing balance and more.
 The pelvic floor is also known to be intimately connected to the feet and the floor of the mouth.
 Pelvic health issues related to these many roles are commonly poorly addressed or often left untreated in both…Find out more »